the Insight Body: 100-hour Advanced Education for Yoga Teachers (Module 1)

 - Regular in-class assistance with lead faculty, including time given before each assisted class to learn and implement new hands-on techniques, body reading, and more.

 Movement & Body Mechanics: Beyond ‘Alignment’

 - The how and why of enhancing/varying one’s ‘movement diet’ both within and beyond the framework of asana.
-We will explore other movement techniques, classes, etc.

 - Basic physical training techniques, including understanding body mechanics, anatomy, and functional alignment as it relates to whole-body health.

 - Alignment review and beyond.
 Understanding that ‘good’ alignment looks and feels different on different bodies.

 The Yoga Teacher’s Toolbox

 - Creative and clear use of a variety of tools and props (blocks, blankets, belts, bands, chairs, weight, and more), as well as how to incorporate similar concepts and techniques with limited tools.
 We will discuss uses both for public classes and therapeutic settings.

 - Supportive techniques in myofascial release, breath-work/pranayama, kriya and meditation from the perspective of science-based evidence, functionality and regulation of nervous system.

 - Discussion of consent, ethics, and power dynamics in the classroom.
 Consent cards will be used in every classroom.